Job burnout: How to spot it and take action

 Job burnout can result from a number of factors, including work-life imbalance, a dysfunctional work environment and unclear job expectations.

 “Job burnout normally includes signs of mental health concerns that are based around work … [such as] depleted mood, lack of motivation, or anxiety,” Ali said.
-“People joke about the Sunday night blues mood.
-It’s as if around 4 p.m., they give a collective groan, that’s a real thing.
+“People joke about the Sunday night blues.
+It’s as if around 4 p.m., they give a collective groan — that’s a real thing.
 People should ask themselves, do I feel better when I’m leaving work?
 Do I grow anxious when others discuss work in leisure settings?”

 She also notes that burnout is often generally related to anxiety, and less commonly, to depression, but that it varies from person to person.
 One reason may be that U.S. adults are stressed in general and are not taking enough personal time away from work.